 About the series

 Policy Matters is a weekly panel discussion on major policy issues presented by the MacEachen Institute for Public Policy and Governance.
 Each discussion features thought leaders from civil society and focuses on one of the Institute's four research themes – Civic Engagement, Atlantic Canada and the World, Health Systems and Governance and Smart Infrastructure.
-Held each Tuesday from September 11 to November 6, the discussions take place in room 1011 of the Kenneth C. Rowe Management Building at Dalhousie, from 12:00 pm – 1:30 pm.
+Held each Tuesday from September 11 to November 6, the discussions take place in the Kenneth C. Rowe Management Building at Dalhousie, from 12:00 pm – 1:30 pm.
 The events are designed to encourage public engagement with local, national and international policy issues and are open to the public.

 Join the discussion on Twitter